Swapna-Sahu/Pokemon/README.md

 ## About project
 You can find :
-Search bar - enter name or id of pokeman, it will display in right side of page Sorting by name,height and weight - it will show in left side of page Data per page - Having dropdown to choose 10,20,50 datas.
+1. Search bar - enter name or id of pokeman, it will display in right side of page .
+2. Sorting by name,height and weight - it will show in left side of page.
+3. Data per page - Having dropdown to choose 10,20,50 datas.
-Paginations at the top and bottom of the page
+4. Paginations at the top and bottom of the page .

 ## Need to add below tasks
-cypress e2e test code.
+1. cypress e2e test code.
-storing data in local storage and get data from it whenever it renders data instead of using through useEffect.
+2. storing data in local storage and get data from it whenever it renders data instead of using through useEffect.